datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 - "Use the `GROUP BY` keyword to aggregate data."
 - "Functions like `MIN`, `MAX`, `AVERAGE`, `SUM`, `COUNT`, etc. operate on aggregated data."
 - "Use the `HAVING` keyword to filter on aggregate properties."
-- "Use a `VIEW` to save a query as though it were a new table."
+- "Use a `VIEW` to access the result of a query as though it was a new table."
 ---

 ## Learning Objectives